ironcore-dev/metal-operator/docs/api-reference/api.md

 </tr>
 </tbody>
 </table>
-<h3 id="metal.ironcore.dev/v1alpha1.TaskStatus">TaskStatus
+<h3 id="metal.ironcore.dev/v1alpha1.Task">Task
 </h3>
 <p>
 (<em>Appears on:</em><a href="#metal.ironcore.dev/v1alpha1.BIOSVersionStatus">BIOSVersionStatus</a>)
 </p>
 <div>
-<p>TaskStatus contains the status of the task created by the BMC for the BIOS upgrade.</p>
+<p>Task contains the status of the task created by the BMC for the BIOS upgrade.</p>
 </div>
 <table>
 <thead>